1 IN 2

 Staging bladder cancer

-• Non-muscle-invasive bladder cancer (NMIBC) – the cancer cells are found only in the inner lining of the bladder (urothelium) or the next layer of tissue (lamina propria) and haven’t grown into the deeper layers of the bladder wall.
+• Superficial bladder cancer – this is also called non-muscle-invasive bladder cancer or NMIBC.
+The cancer cells are found only in the inner lining of the bladder (urothelium) or the next layer of tissue (lamina propria) and haven’t grown into the deeper layers of the bladder wall.

 • Muscle-invasive bladder cancer (MIBC) – the cancer has spread beyond the urothelium and lamina propria into the layer of muscle (muscularis propria), or sometimes through the bladder wall into the surrounding fatty tissue.
-These cancers can also sometimes spread to lymph nodes close to the bladder.
+MIBC can also sometimes spread to lymph nodes close to the bladder.

 • Advanced bladder cancer – the cancer has spread (metastasised) outside of the bladder into distant lymph nodes or other organs of the body.